Zaltarba/blog/_pages/teaching.md

 # Dauphine PSL - Master 222

-This (https://github.com/Zaltarba/PSL_python_for_finance/tree/main)[GitHub Repository] contains all the materials for the course Introduction to Python 2025 at Université Paris Dauphine.
+This [GitHub Repository](https://github.com/Zaltarba/PSL_python_for_finance/tree/main) contains all the materials for the course Introduction to Python 2025 at Université Paris Dauphine.

 ### Session 1